GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

     - `streamUiCommandInputCancelIcon` attribute to customize the icon for cancel button
     - `streamUiCommandInputBadgeIcon` attribute to customize the icon inside command badge
     - `streamUiCommandInputBadgeBackgroundDrawable` attribute to customize the background shape of command badge
+- Added new attributes to `MessageInputView`:
+    - `streamUiCommandIcon` attribute to customize the command icon displayed for each command item in the suggestion list popup
+    - `streamUiLightningIcon` attribute to customize the lightning icon displayed in the top left corner of the suggestion list popup

 ### ⚠️ Changed
+- 🚨 Breaking change: moved `commandsTitleTextStyle`, `commandsNameTextStyle`, `commandsDescriptionTextStyle`, `mentionsUsernameTextStyle`, `mentionsNameTextStyle`, `mentionsIcon`, `suggestionsBackground` fields from `MessageInputViewStyle` to `SuggestionListViewStyle`.
+Their values can be customized via `TransformStyle.suggestionListStyleTransformer`.

 ### ❌ Removed